prescod/OutboundFunds/README.md

 ![Outbound Funds Logo](https://github.com/SFDO-Community/OutboundFunds/blob/master/images/Outbound%20Funds%20OSC%20Logo%20250x250.png)

 The Outbound Funds app is a community developed and maintained Open Source Commons project.
 It is a customizable foundation for managing funds awarded by your organization, like grants, scholarships or internal funding.
+XXX

 Links: